-- A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov. - B. Content and Form of Application: Organizations may submit a maximum of one (1) concept note per topic only.
+- A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov. - B. Content and Form of Application: Organizations may submit a maximum of two (2) concept note(s) per organization only.
 Any subsequent submissions received will be disqualified.
 (Note: Submissions by organizations as part of a consortium do not count toward an individual organization's submission limit.)

-Concept notes must not exceed 3 pages in length (or 4 pages if a consortia submission) submitted in Microsoft Word or Adobe PDF (preferred), using Times New Roman, 12-point font, with one-inch margins on all sides.
-Concept notes that are longer than 3 pages (or 4 pages if a consortia submission) will be automatically disqualified.
+Concept notes must not exceed 4 pages in length (or 5 pages if a consortia submission) submitted in Microsoft Word or Adobe PDF, using Times New Roman, 12-point font, with one-inch margins on all sides.
+Concept notes that are longer than 4 pages (or 5 pages if a consortia submission) will be disqualified.